PrefectHQ/prefect/docs/ui/cloud.md

 - [Blocks](/ui/blocks/) configured for storage or infrastructure used by your flow runs.
 - [Notifications](/ui/notifications/) configured to alert on flow run state changes.

-!!! info "Prefect Cloud features"
+!!! cloud-ad "Prefect Cloud features"
     Features only available on Prefect Cloud include:

     - [User accounts](#user-accounts) &mdash; personal accounts for working in Prefect Cloud.